"AfterMASH" features Sherman Potter, Max Klinger and Father Francis Mulcahy from "M*A*S*H".

 Marge leaves in helicopter, while "Suicide is Painless" is playing and there is also writing on the ground made from rocks

-MSgt Walter Harriman channels Corporal Walter (Radar) O'Rielly.
-While preparing Gen. O'Neill's schcedule, he's at least one step ahead of the General and he answers the General's questions before they are asked.
+MSgt Walter Harriman channels Corporal Walter (Radar) O'Reilly.
+While preparing Gen. O'Neill's schedule, he's at least one step ahead of the General and he answers the General's questions before they are asked, as well as bearing more than a passing resemblence to Radar.

 Recreates the chicken smothering scene in the finale, but in reverse.
 Randy (the chicken) smothers Earl to shut him up when the enemy is approaching, instead of Hawkeye smothering the "chicken" to silence it.